NirbhayKhurana-CS/User-thread-library/README.md

 loop goes for a certain time.
 By this, we successfully prevent printing statements overflowing the terminal output and prove that we are indeed switching between different threads.
-#### Limitation
-Sadly to admit, we do not free some temporarily created pointers.
-Those pointers are used to check in queue iteration, whether the correct element is retrieved.
-We get the content into those pointers and later, we insert those pointers to the three queues or set it to be running thread so they cannot simply be freed at the end of the function where they are created.
-If we have more time, we will surely look into this drawback more carefully.